 Melissa S Barnes

-Melissa Stapleton Barnes became chief ethics and compliance officer and senior vice president, enterprise risk management, for Eli Lilly and Company in January 2013 and is a member of the company’s executive committee.
+Melissa Stapleton Barnes became senior vice president, enterprise risk management, and chief ethics and compliance officer for Eli Lilly and Company in January 2013 and is a member of the company’s executive committee.

 Prior to taking this position, Ms. Barnes held a variety of business and legal roles.
 She served as general counsel for Lilly Diabetes and Lilly Oncology, both global business units responsible for development and commercialization of Lilly products worldwide.
 She also counseled on all antitrust matters, as well as global marketing and sales, managed market/business-to-business, and pricing matters.
 Notably, she spent two years as a dedicated Six Sigma Black Belt responsible for leading quality/productivity enhancing projects in Lilly Legal.
 She also serves on the executive team of the Lilly Women’s Network and chairs the External Connectivity Committee.